jimpriest/git-jira-branch-delete/README.md

 * I'm using pipenv  (https://pipenv-fork.readthedocs.io/en/latest/basics.html)

 ### Configuraton
-Jira URL, key, username and password are stored in credentials.py - this should typically not be checked into source control.
+Jira URL, key, username and password are stored in credentials.py - this should typically NOT be checked into source control.

 Jira key is whatever you have prefixing your ticket numbers: FOO-1234 - "FOO" is the key.

 There is an example credentials file included in the repository.
 Rename to credentials.py and enter your information.

+Again make sure you do not commit credentials.py!

-Modify the status in deletebranch to whatever you use in your Jira project:
+Modify the status in the script to whatever you use in your Jira project.
+For our project when it's Pending Release or Done we can delete the branch:

 ticketstatusfordelete = ["Done", "Pending Release"]

 ### Running
+pipenv shell
 python branchdelete.py